koradachaitanya/security_automation__dos_simulation/README.md

 #### Security Audit Automation

 Run the script with your target IP address or domain and specify the ports you want to scan.
 You can also set the output file for the report.

-#### Ethical DoS Attack Simulation

-Run the script with the target URL, number of requests to send, and (optionally) the delay between requests.

 ## How to Run